This post originally appeared in VICE UK

 EVERY SINGLE WOMAN OR GIRL NAMED ISIS: NOT THE BAD ISIS

 Obviously, because Isis is a goddess, there are thousands of girls worldwide whose parents beheld them as a baby and went, "Yeah, she's giving off a goddess vibe.
 Like: I was thinking 'Julie' was a good name, but looking at her now I'm thinking something more goddess-y.
 I literally think my child is so special that she should be named after a goddess."
 And all those Isis goddess babies are now all grown up and mad.
 Name campaigner Isis Martinez has been trying to get the media to stop calling Isis "Isis" because she is also called Isis, saying: "Imagine someone calling Isis out on an airplane?
-Our name is becoming synonymous with 'bomb'."
+Our name is becoming synonymous with 'bomb.'"
 Yeah it's… it's not, really.
-But 37,000 signed her petition, so don't confuse any of them with a faceless terror organisation.
+But 37,000 signed her petition, so don't confuse any of them with a faceless terror organization.

 AN ALTERNATIVE THERAPY SHOP IN STOCKPORT: NOT THE BAD ISIS